What is a Nutsetter? | Types of Nutsetter Skip to content

 What is a nutsetter

 A nut setter is a machine accessory used to lock metal and self-tapping screws.
 Nutsetters drive fasteners on the edges without putting pressure on the corners when turning.
 It reduces fastener corner stripping and damage.
+It is often attached to a drill or impact driver, transforming it into a high-torque fastening tool.
+Unlike traditional wrenches or manual tools, nutsetters offer increased speed and ease when working in tight spaces or handling multiple fasteners.

 Why are Nutsetters Used?

 A nut driver may be a tool for tightening nuts and bolts.
-It essentially consists of a socket attached to a shaft and cylindrical handle and is analogous in appearance and use to a screwdriver.
+It essentially consists of a socket attached to a shaft and a cylindrical handle and is analogous in appearance and use to a screwdriver.
 They typically have a hollow shaft to accommodate a shank onto which a nut is threaded.
+A nut setter is a machine accessory that locks metal and self-tapping screws.

 Types of Nutsetter

-There are four types of Nut Setters:
+There are four types of nut setters:

-Hex nut setters: It is used to drive fasteners using the corners to drive.
+1. Hex nut setters: It is used to drive fasteners using the corners to drive.
 An excessive amount of pressure on the corners, however, may result in corner stripping.
 It is also called a standard nut setter.

-Lobular nut setters: It is used to drive fasteners on the edges without putting pressure on the corners.
+2. Lobular nut setters: It is used to drive fasteners on the edges without putting pressure on the corners.
 It reduces corner stripping and damage and provides corner clearance where paint can build up.

-Impact and torsion nut setters: They are designed to face the acute torque produced by modern cordless drills and impact drivers
+3. Impact and torsion nut setters: They are designed to face the acute torque produced by modern cordless drills and impact drivers

-Spring-loaded nut setters: Spring-loaded nut setters are designed to combat common problems caused by standard nut setters.
+4. Spring-loaded nut setters: Spring-loaded nut setters are designed to combat common problems caused by standard nut setters.
 The new EAB spring-loaded nut setters have magnetic holders that flex back and forth so that they can easily accommodate a spread of screws/fasteners with different heights of the head.
 No matter the peak of the screw/fastener you're using, the magnet inside the nut setter will flex back or forward to accommodate it.

 Tips for Using Nutsetter

-• Be careful not to overtighten your screw/fastener—doing so can strip the threads of the fabric you're screwing into or the top of the screw/fastener itself.
+• Be careful not to overtighten your screw/fastener; doing so can strip the threads of the fabric you're screwing into or the top of the screw/fastener itself.

-• Preferably use a variable speed drill with a variable clutch; this may offer you more control over your fastening operation.
-If using an impression driver, be particularly careful to not over-tighten
+• Preferably, use a variable-speed drill with a variable clutch; this may offer you more control over your fastening operation.
+If using an impression driver, be particularly careful not to over-tighten

 Compare products